 and gladness and a crown of rejoicing.

-33 O rider in the heavens, the ancient heavens;
+34 He rides in the heavens, the ancient heavens; *

-listen, he sends out his voice, his mighty voice.
+he sends forth his voice, his mighty voice.

 13May the God of hope fill you with all joy and peace in believing, so that you may abound in hope by the power of the Holy Spirit.